trends

 “I have passed on brands that don’t have readily accessible and detailed product information,” Eagle adds.
 “I won’t carry a dildo unless you can tell me the length, insertable length and girth, for example.
 That’s just common sense.
 Customers need to know what they’re getting, and there is no way I will measure every product myself.
 It’s the manufacturer’s job to help us sell their product, and if I do not get enough support, I won’t buy from them.”

-To further support online retailers, brands can offer their support by driving traffic to online shops and promoting the partnership to their followers.
+To further support online retailers, brands can offer added support by driving traffic to online shops and promoting the partnership to their followers.

-“We find a brand can influence 20-40% of sales by being able to redirect the traffic it gets on its website to ours,” says Jenny of India-based ecommerce site Imbesharam.
-“Partner in our ongoing social and online marketing activities by providing samples and testers to influencers, customers and our sales and OPS team.”
+“We find a brand can influence 20-40% of sales by redirecting traffic on its website to ours,” says Jenny of India-based ecommerce site Imbesharam.
+“We encourage them to partner in our ongoing social and online marketing activities by providing samples and testers to influencers, customers and our sales and OPS team.”

 DellaMonica also suggests that brands offer fun and appealing preprogrammed video screens.